Descriptor Distillation: a Teacher-Student-Regularized Framework for Learning Local Descriptors: Experimental Results

-The comparative results of the light-weight models with/without the TS regularizer are reported in Fig.~\ref{fig:hpatches_b}.
+The comparative results of the light-weight models with/without the TS regularizer on the HPatches dataset \citep{HPatches} are reported in \cref{fig:hpatches_b}.
 As seen from this figure, the derived models (DesDis-8, DesDis-16, DesDis-24, DesDis-32) with the TS regularizer consistently outperform their counterparts without it.
 These results further demonstrate the effectiveness of the designed TS regularizer.
+In addition, in order to further compare the inference speeds of the comparative methods for images (rather than patches as reported in \cref{tab:brown}), \cref{tab:hp_speed} reports the average number of images processed per second on the HPatches benchmark, including 6 existing methods (TFeat, L2Net, DOAP, HardNet, SOSNet, HyNet), the proposed 3 equal-weight student models (DesDis-HardNet, DesDis-SOSNet, DesDis-HyNet), and the proposed 4 light-weight student models (DesDis-8, DesDis-16, DesDis-24, DesDis-32).
+All the methods use a fixed number (2048) of keypoints, and are evaluated on a 1650Ti GPU with a batch size of 1024.
+As seen from this table, our light-weight student models still have significantly faster inference speeds than the other comparative methods.